X16Community/x16-smc/README.md

 This command sets the target address for reading and writing the content of the flash memory with command offsets 0x91 and 0x92.

-The address is specified with the page index.
+The address is specified as the page index.
 A page is 64 bytes, and consequently the target address is the specified index multiplied by 64.

 There are a total of 128 pages.
-The first 120 pages represent the firmware area, and the last 8 pages holds the bootloader.
+The first 120 pages represent the firmware area, and the last 8 pages hold the bootloader.

 Example that sets the target address to 0: